Five Things Motherhood Taught Me: Year 1

 My first Mother’s Day post delivery I distinctly remember being told Happy Mother’s Day by only one of my family members.
 It’s not that they didn’t care but more so that our plans for that day as a family didn’t go as plan.
 Yes, a text message would have been nice, but again, things came up and we all were super busy that day.

-But I cannot deny that that hurt I felt instilled in me the notion that I cannot live my life waiting for others to celebrate me.
+But I cannot deny that that hurt I felt.
+It was instilled in me the notion that I cannot live my life waiting for others to celebrate me.
 I knew that my daughter was the first baby I’d even held, fed, bathed or looked after.
 I have to celebrate myself for learning how to care for something so tiny and precious all on my own.

 My daughter was around 5 months when I first began to feel ill.
 After several ER visits and doctor visits, I discovered that I needed to have both an oophorectomy and a cholecystectomy.
 The two surgeries took place about 6 weeks apart.
 Add those medical expenses on top of a mortgage, HOA fees, medical expenses from giving birth just six months prior, new baby gear, etc…I felt like I was drowning in an ocean of debt and my teacher's salary was a kiddie pool floatie.